 |Without anti-fogging membrane||With anti-fogging membrane inside the airway|

-Following diagram shows both signals and reference are affected by the mist of the nebulizer but CO2 measurement is not affected.
+The following diagram shows both signals and reference are affected by the mist of the nebulizer but CO2 measurement is not affected.

 Two measuring methods

 The quantitative method cancels the effects of factors that cause inaccurate measurement, such as deterioration of the light source, dirty windows on the sensor, and water drops in the airway adaptor.
 It can provide reliable measurement even under highly humid conditions.

 Semi-quantitative method (TG-920P):

 The semi-quantitative method assumes inspired CO2 as 0 mmHg so it does not require user calibration.
 It requires few parts, which lessens the possibility of malfunctions.